neu-se/covey.town/README.md

 # Knucklebones
 A game of risk and chance involving two 3x3 boards and a die.
+Built on an existing codebase provided by CS4530.

 # Covey.Town